 \section{Introduction}

-It has been long known that fluid motions start from streamlined laminar state, undergo {\it laminar-turbulent transition} and evolve into randomly fluctuating poly-scaled turbulence (Reynolds 1883; Taylor 1923; Schubauer \& Skramstad 1947).
+It has been long known that fluid motions start from a streamlined laminar state, undergo {\it laminar-turbulent transition}, and evolve into randomly fluctuating poly-scaled turbulence (see the experiments of Reynolds 1883; Taylor 1923; Schubauer \& Skramstad 1947).
 In the Eulerian description of the motion of an incompressible, homogeneous Newtonian fluid, the Navier-Stokes equations of motion and the continuity read